winitzki/scall/tutorial/programming_dhall.md

 #### Curried functions

 All Dhall functions have just one argument.
-To implement functions with more than one argument, one can use either curried functions or record types (see below).
+To implement functions with more than one argument, one can use either curried functions or record types.

-For example, a function that adds 3 numbers can be written in different ways according to convenience:
+For example, a function that adds three numbers can be written in different ways according to convenience:

 ```dhall
 let add3_curried : Natural → Natural → Natural → Natural